 Based in Bothal, Northumberland, Oswin Project aims to break the cycle of re-offending through the provision of training and employment support.
 The team also support Oswinners with tailored mentoring and supervision, focusing on softer skills such as building confidence and heightening aspirations.
 They have established a range of successful employment initiatives in areas where there are skills shortages in the region.
 Employment opportunities include painting and decorating, ground maintenance, gardening and house building.

 “Oswin have given me hope again, given me a reason to sort of, carry on again, a new direction… It’s just good to know they are there.”
 Oswinner

 A secondary aim is for the café to create additional, unrestricted income for the charity and a longer term aim is for Café 16 to be a replicable model that could be launched in other prisons.
-Support from the Badur Foundation has enabled the team to hire an Assistant Manager who will teach and mentor prisoners on site, as well as covering the first year of training costs for Oswinners.
+Initially, support from the Badur Foundation enabled the team to hire an Assistant Manager who will teach and mentor prisoners on site, as well as covering the first year of training costs for Oswinners.
 This role is key in delivering the social impact, which is at the core of this project.

 “Oswin were the ones who stuck their neck out for me, gave me a chance when a lot of people wouldn’t, from day one they gave me that, that chance.”
 Oswinner

 Building on the success of the original Café 16, the Oswin team aim to launch a new Café 16 at Newcastle Cathedral.
 This seeks to bridge the employment gap on release from prison, supporting prison leavers find better lives away from offending.
 Baked goods in the community café will be produced in the bakery at HMP Northumberland, and all profits will help support the charity’s work.
 The Foundation provided further support towards the salaries of two Oswinners, who will be employed at the new café, and will continue to work with Oswin as they trial this new model.